-7.0 Summary of Feasibility Findings for Petition SEC-00169
+7.0 Summary of Feasibility Findings for Petition SEC-00179

-This report evaluates the feasibility for completing dose reconstructions for employees of BWXT from January 1, 1959 through December 31, 1959, and from January 1, 1968 through December 31, 1972.
-NIOSH determined that members of this class may have received internal and external radiation exposures from fission and activation products, uranium, and thorium.
+This report evaluates the feasibility for completing dose reconstructions for employees at BWXT during the period from January 1, 1985 through November 30, 1994.
+Consistent with its finding in the evaluation of SEC-00169 (NIOSH, 2010), NIOSH determined that members of this class may have received internal and external radiation exposures from fission and activation products, uranium, and thorium.
 NIOSH lacks sufficient information, which includes insufficient biological monitoring data, air monitoring information, and process and radiological source information that would allow it to estimate the potential internal exposures to fission and activation products, uranium, and thorium to which the proposed class may have been exposed.